primary-theme/thunderbird/README.md

 Primary for Thunderbird under the hood works more like an extension than a theme.

 Permissions requested are messagesRead, messagesModify, compose, storage, tabs, and other experimental APIs.
 I understand that this may seem a lot and may worry some users but I guarantee you that I am only accessing components for the purposes of fulfilling Primary's design language.
-Though, it is at your discretion to continue installing the extension.
+The permissions are only set to read parts and classes of the app so that the theme can modify the visual appearance of the app.
+No data is collected and transmitted elsewhere.
+Though, it is still at your discretion to continue installing the extension.

 If you see a parts of code that may be posed a security-threat let me know by posting an issue or if you can I'd appreciate a pull request!